amirongit/notecode/elasticsearchInAction.md

 }
 ```
 #### Multi Match
-used to perform full-text search on multiple fields<br/>
+- used to perform full-text search on multiple fields
-fields can be boosted by their name being appended with `^<boost-factor>`
+- fields can be boosted by their name being appended with `^<boost-factor>`
 ```
 GET <indices>/_search
 {